jflinchbaugh/kd3ee/content/post/2024-05-20-pota-antenna-test-3.md

 the SWR was lower.
 I still made most my contacts on 40m.

+I think the radio may have again been interfering with the mouse when transmitting.
+I already had chokes on both ends of the feed line, but adding the counterpoise helped that common mode interference.
+It was a rough day.

 The EFRW would not tune well at all on 40m with or without its single counterpoise.
 That surprised me greatly,